Silence and chaos and birds in between

 The phrases of its song occur at less regular time intervals than a robin’s, but you could be forgiven for thinking the last seven are all identical copies of each other.
 In fact, they pretty much are: the chart gives you a basic idea of the variations between each phrase, showing how they evolve over time.
 On close listening the fourth and the sixth to twelfth phrases are all identical.
 From the first to the fourth phrase, the bird builds up its song, tweaks it a bit, and then hits its stride and sings seven repetitions before trying yet another small variation at the end of the recording.

-The song’s gradual evolution makes it sound like some kind of lengthy philosophical exposition: earnest, elaborate, and sometimes a little hard to follow, despite all the repetition, like a Socratic dialogue.
+The song’s gradual evolution makes it sound like some kind of lengthy philosophical exposition, hardly what you’d associate with a dawn chorus: earnest, elaborate, and sometimes a little hard to follow, despite all the repetition, like a Socratic dialogue.
 Wrens usually keep quite close to the ground, but they’re also famously loud birds, despite their tiny size: singing is a whole-body effort.

 The silences contribute to that sense of grandiosity, that the singer has all the sonic space it could possibly need and can give its song plenty of breathing room.
 They change its character completely, offsetting its quickness, colour, and virtuosity.
 As Alex Ross memorably wrote of the American composer Morton Feldman’s works, “the sounds animate the surrounding silence.” º